tpm2-software/tpm2-pkcs11/docs/BUILDING.md

     ```sh
     export PATH="/home/wcrobert/workspace/tpm2-tools/tools:/home/wcrobert/workspace/tpm2-pkcs11/tools:$HOME/workspace/ibmtpm974/src:$PATH"
     ```
-    **Normally** only tpm2-tools, IBM TPM Simulator and tpm2-ptool need to be added to `PATH`.
+    **Normally** only tpm2-tools, swtpm/tpm_server and tpm2-ptool need to be added to `PATH`.
 Most other things, like CMocka and ss, are already installed and thus on `PATH`.
 Your results will very based on what you build from source and/or install in non-standard locations.
 3. `--disable-hardening` - Compiler flag hardening options, this is enabled by default.
 Disabling hardening is **NOT RECOMMENDED FOR PRODUCTION BUILDS**, however, is often useful when adding in compiler flags for testing via `CFLAGS`.
 For example, one would need to disable this if configuring